aksiazek/yali/README.md

 Read the details in Paul Graham's Roots of Lisp, avaiable currently at http://languagelog.ldc.upenn.edu/myl/ldc/llog/jmc.pdf

 ==
+#### Language info

+YALI is a common lisp clone that deviates visibly only in the handling of nil and the empty list, which are two different things, just like in clojure.
+The author views that approach as more consistent.

+==
 #### Dependencies

 You will need Haskell installed on your system.
 Download: